 Regulated interconnectors use pre-defined quadratic loss functions to estimate the losses for power transfers from the regional reference node in the sending region to the regional reference node in the receiving region.
-For regulated interconnectors, losses are explicitly modelled in the dispatch process; that is, output is adjusted, not price.
+For regulated interconnectors, losses are explicitly modelled in the dispatch process; that is, inter-regional generator output is adjusted by the quadratic loss functions, not price.